ririya/snake_ladder/README.md

  The algorithms were not developed seeking optimal computational performance, so parallelization and efficient data structures could further optimize the code.

  The algorithms could also be further improved by fine-tuning all the global parameters.

+ Another possible improvement is first identifying and removing the numbers in the image as it tends to have high accuracy.
+However, for now we tried to avoid any supervised machine learning.

 ## Ladder Detection